mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 ![](download_certs.png)

 After downloading your unique security resource keys to your Jetson that were created in this step, proceed to step below.
 If you created and downloaded these keys on machine other than Jetson Nano then you will need to copy these to Jetson Nano.
-You can use SCP to transfer files from your desktop to Jetson Nano.
+You can use SCP to transfer files from your local machine to Jetson Nano.

 Download the AWS IoT Greengrass Core Software (1.10.2 or latest) for ARMv8 (aarch64):